UMAprotocol/UMIPs/UMIPs/umip-104.md

 ## Rationale
 Adding the DFX token as collateral (and thereby allowing the DFX community to take advantage of KPI options) advances the goal of further adoption of the UMA protocol.

-A final fee of 400 DFX was chosen, slightly higher than recommended, to account for price volatility of the token.

 ## Implementation

 This UMIP requires proposing the two governor transactions detailed in the above Technical Specification section.